July reporting reminder (2022)

 State, district and local party committees

-State, district and local party committees that engage in reportable “Federal Election Activity” must file on a monthly schedule.
-Committees that do not engage in reportable “Federal Election Activity” may file on a semi-annual basis in 2021.
+State, district and local party committees that engage in reportable “federal election activity” must file on a monthly schedule.
+Committees that do not engage in reportable “federal election activity” may file on a quarterly basis in 2022.

 National party committees

-National committees of political parties must file on a monthly schedule in 2021.
+National committees of political parties must file on a monthly schedule.

 Other political committees

-Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid PACs"), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a quarterly basis during 2020 file on a semi-annual basis in 2021.
-Monthly filers continue on the monthly schedule in 2021.
+Other political committees (PACs), including separate segregated funds, committees with non-contribution accounts (Hybrid PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a semi-annual basis in 2021 file on a quarterly basis in 2022.
+Monthly filers continue on the monthly schedule in 2022.